ProjectPearOS/android/README.md

 Getting started
 ---------------

+## Disclaimer
+# this project is currently wip and might not build successfully

 To get started with PearOS, you'll need to get familiar with [Source Control Tools](https://source.android.com/setup/develop).

 To initialize your local repository, run: